 View Nate Hough-Snee's ecological research and restoration in a larger map

-EducationI earned my B.A. through the University of Washington's Program on the Environment and my M.S. in ecosystem analysis through what is now the School of Environmental and Forest Sciences.
-I completed my Ph.D in Ecology at Utah State University, where I worked with Dr. Joe Wheaton and collaborators.
+EducationI earned my B.A. through the University of Washington's Program on the Environment and my M.S. in Ecosystem Analysis at what is now the UW's School of Environmental and Forest Sciences.
+I completed my Ph.D in Ecology at Utah State University in 2016.

-During my Ph.D I worked for the USDA Forest Service, as an EPA STAR Fellow, as a research assistant at USU, and as a private consultant.
-This non-traditional path to my Ph.D, allowed me to collaborate with researchers and land, water, and fish and wildlife managers from the USDA Forest Service, Columbia Habitat Monitoring Program, Utah Division of Wildlife Resources, and numerous universities.
+During my Ph.D I worked for the US Forest Service, as an EPA STAR Fellow, as a research assistant at USU, and in consulting capacities.
+This non-traditional academic path allowed me to collaborate with researchers and land, water, fish, and wildlife managers from the US Forest Service, US Geological Survey, Columbia Habitat Monitoring Program, Utah Division of Wildlife Resources, and several universities.

-In 2017 I will be wrapping up a professional certificate in the National Environmental Policy Act at Utah State University.
+I am currently enrolled in the National Environmental Policy Act certificate program at Utah State University.

 nate (a) natehough-snee.org